a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 		}

 	1. Race condition: Two threads race towards their goals independently (no coordination)
+		1. Solution: Forcing main to wait until all factorials are finished

+				for (Thread thread : threads) {
+					thread.join(); // returns only when the thread has terminated } // all factorial calculations are guaranteed to be finished
+7. What if one of the numbers is large (from a file or user input) - edge case
+	1. Other calculations are ready but cannot complete
+		1. Solution: How long we are willing to wait for each of the worker threads

+				thread.join(2000); // 2 seconds only

+			1. Other thread is still running (can be solved to terminate elegantly) - convert it to daemon thread
+8. Thread coordination: `Thread.join()`
+	1. More control over independent threads
+	2. Safely collect and aggregate results
+	3. Gracefully handle runaway threads using `Thread.join(timeout)`

 ### Coding Exercise 2: Multithreaded Calculation ###
 ### Multithreaded Calculation - Solution ###